LostByteSoft/StartUpFireFox/readme.md

 The AutoMouse option move the mouse when the save image box appear.

-You can change all options in file PrintScreener.ini
+You can change all options in file StartUpFireFox.ini

+Updated: 2021-06-20 to support win 11

 ----------------------------------------------------